twbs/bootstrap/site/content/docs/4.3/layout/grid.md

 ## Alignment

-Use flexbox alignment utilities to vertically and horizontally align columns. **Internet Explorer 10-11 do not support vertical alignment of flex items when the flex container has a `min-height` as shown below.** [See Flexbugs #3 for more details.](https://github.com/philipwalton/flexbugs#flexbug-3)
+Use flexbox alignment utilities to vertically and horizontally align columns.

 ### Vertical alignment